 Wait a second, you’re probably thinking — didn’t you start this article by saying DIY maintenance was important?
 What gives with these mixed messages?
 Okay, yes — we did say that, but the key word wasn’t DIY, it was maintenance.
 Allow us to explain.

 Furnace repairs are often too complicated for homeowners to complete themselves, and trying usually isn’t worth losing the warranty.
-But doing a few simple things each year to keep your furnace functioning at peak levels doesn’t require you to take that risk, and it can prevent big problems that cost even more money to fix than most routine jobs.
+But doing a few simple things on the winter preparation checklist each year to keep your furnace functioning at peak levels doesn’t require you to take that risk, and it can prevent big problems that cost even more money to fix than most routine jobs.
 Here’s a list of what you should be doing to finish preparing your furnace for winter:

 Completing Your DIY Winter Furnace Prep: